Bernd Eichinger: Life and career

 Eichinger was known as tenacious.
-It took him 20 years to convince Patrick Süskind, the German author of Perfume:The Story of a Murderer, to trust him with the rights to make the international bestseller into a film.
+It took him 20 years to convince Patrick Süskind, the German author of Perfume: The Story of a Murderer, to trust him with the rights to make the international bestseller into a film.
 In 2006, the film was released, grossing $135 million worldwide.

 In the 1980s, Eichinger obtained the film rights to the Fantastic Four and Silver Surfer, decades before making movies based on Marvel comics was trending.

 In 1991, he was a co-founder of Summit, the Los Angeles-based production and film sales company.
 Due to the success of Twilight, Summit eventually became Summit Entertainment.

 Family

 Eichinger was married to Katja Hofmann, a journalist.
 He had a daughter from a previous relationship, Nina Eichinger, an actress and TV presenter.

 Death

-Eichinger died of a heart attack in Los Angeles on 24 January 2011 at the age of 61.
+Eichinger died of a heart attack in Los Angeles on 24 January 2011 during dinner with family and friends.
+He was 61.